Stay tuned for 2020 media details. Information from last year’s conference is below for reference.

 *Please be sure to include the required photo credit whenever using any of these images: Photo © Brewers Association.

 As the craft brewing industry’s largest gathering, CBC features a bevy of visual, sensory and educational opportunities.
-In addition to in-studio beer styles or beer and food pairing presentations, we welcome you on-site to the Colorado Convention Center for segments including:
+In addition to in-studio beer styles or beer and food pairing presentations, we welcome you onsite to the Henry B. González Convention Center, located in the middle of historic downtown San Antonio, along the world famous River Walk, for segments including:

 - The Business of Beer: Discover the larger story on the growth of craft beer and beer culture in America.
 There are more breweries operating in the U.S. than ever before.
 Delve into the economic impact these small and independent brewers are having on our country, what’s next for the craft brewing community and more.